codewind-resources/design-documentation/codewindServer/ProjectNetworking.md

     * Appsody local: env file (--docker-options)
     * Appsody K8s: env file or configmap (tbd)
     * odo K8s: tbd
+* The URLs put into containers will point back to a proxy running in PFE so that PFE can direct the request to the application's current URL
+    * For example `NEW_URL=http://codewind-pfe:9090/links/proxy/:idOfProjectToLinkTo`

 ### Issues that need to be addressed/fixed
-1. In Remote the Ingress address for the Codewind templates changes on a project change
+1. ~~In Remote the Ingress address for the Codewind templates changes on a project change~~

-### Implementation notes:
-* A project is type "LOCAL" if the POST request does not contain a parentPFEURL + projectURL AND the target projectID is exists on the same PFE.
-* A project type is "REMOTE" if a parentPFEURL is given, PFE cannot know whether the given URL is pointing to a Codewind application.
+2. PFEs need to be able to share ProjectLists (at least the external URLs of projects)

 ## PFE
 ### Project links object